Are you looking for the ability to pre-qualify for an auto loan without a hard credit inquiry? A Capital One auto loan might be an ideal fit.

 Capital One offers a few distinct advantages over some other loan providers.
 The ability to get pre-qualified for a loan without a hard credit inquiry is a great perk.
 It will give you some bargaining power if you want to negotiate the price of a car.
 You can also potentially use it to see if the dealership can offer you a better financing deal through another one of their finance providers.

 If you would like to qualify for an auto loan with bad credit, Capital One accepts credit ratings as low as 500.
-While you’ll pay higher interest rates and possibly have a higher required down payment, you may still be able to get auto financing from Capital One.
+While you’ll pay higher interest rates and possibly have a higher required down payment, you may still be able to qualify for Capital One auto financing.
 Having a family member or close friend co-apply for the loan with you can increase your chances of loan approval and of getting a better interest rate.

 Bottom Line